-Alice became a nurse because she was inspired by the story of a young Norwegian girl who became ill while on board a ship bound for the United States.
+Alice Forstein, RN, became a nurse because she was inspired by the story of a young Norwegian girl who became ill while on board a ship bound for the United States.
 The girl was cared for by a nurse who was so compassionate and kind, she thought of her as an angel.
 That young girl was Alice's mother, Solveig Engman.
 Solveig graduated from the Tacoma General Hospital School of Nursing in 1940.
 Alice and her sister Barbara followed in their mother's footsteps as graduates of the same nursing school.

+Making a legacy gift is an affordable way to provide meaningful support to a cause that is close to your heart and, like Alice, extend your family values to future generations.
 Regardless of your income or estate size, you can make a significant investment in healing and a healthy future for your community.
-There may also be tax benefits.
+You may also qualify for tax benefits.